 Do NOT use aerosol foggers or bombs.
 These are not effective in reaching the cracks and crevices where roaches hide and can expose people and pets to high levels of the insecticide.

-If you want some effective products, check out What kills roaches and their eggs
+If you want some effective products, read the article about What kills roaches and their eggs

 Cockroaches Can Be Exterminated and Kept Away